-Designathon One is just the beginning.
+Designathon One is the second of six phases in the Impact Collaborative process.
 The 2018 program fellows are recruiting steering committees and key informants for additional mentoring and professional development opportunities in the target areas of Behavioral Health, Diversity, Equity & Inclusion, and Food Systems.
-Designathon Two events are being planned and will focus on action plans, finding solutions or removing barriers, and “team time”.
-Throughout the entire IC experience, participants will have access to facilitators, mentors, and peer-support from other innovative Extension professionals and allied partners.
+The Impact Collaborative incubates innovative ideas and accelerates their development as projects for measurable local impact.
+Check out the activities and people involved at the 2018 Impact Collaborative website.

 If you have questions, check out the Designathon One FAQ page.